-To: Marketing, Planning & Legislative Committee Date: 04/28/2023
+To: Board of Directors Date: 05/09/2023

-From: Pranjal Dixit, Manager of Planning Reviewed by: MV2
+From: Pranjal Dixit, Manager of Planning Reviewed by: MV

 SUBJECT: 99X Fare and Service Change Title VI Equity Analysis

 Background:

 Starting in August 2018, County Connection launched Route 99X, which runs from Martinez Amtrak to North Concord BART during peak hours and serves the Pacheco Transit Center, Concord Adult Homeless Shelter, Contra Costa County offices at Glacier and Muir, and the courthouse in Martinez.
 The route is funded by the Low Carbon Transit Operations Program (LCTOP) cap and trade grant program.
 Route 99X serves the Disadvantaged Community (DAC) in Martinez around Pacheco and Morello as shown in the map below.
 Beginning in FY 2021-22, DAC definitions were updated, and there are now three additional DACs in County Connection's service area in Concord.